stagerightlabs/daily-kaizen/entries/2020/may/2020_05_07_javascript_number_toprecision.md

 // 0.004
 ```

-Note that we are not designating a specific number of decimal places, but rather the general precision of the number.
+Note that we are not designating a specific number of decimal places, but rather the general precision of the number (aka Sig Figs).

 More here:
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toPrecision